 Many factors affect this decision and I’ll go into them later in this post.

 Realism forms an essential part of this step in the process.
 Thinking huge, ‘moonshots’ and living your dreams are great ways of motivating yourself, but, without a firm plan (and, quite frequently, money) you’re going nowhere fast.

-Know Why You’re Going
+Know Why You’re Going on this Expedition

 Do you remember the moment your expedition first came to mind?
 Did it come as a flash of inspiration – maybe a desire to support a charitable cause?
-Or, like the first major journey of my life, did you choose your destination based on only an urge to do something different, to travel to a place that for some reason was lodged in your mind?
+Or, like the first major journey of my life, did you plan your destination based on only an urge to do something different, to travel to a place that for some reason was lodged in your mind?

 The ‘why’ is important, very important as it will be a key component of your drive towards completion.